Byron Buxton Player Props: Twins vs. Astros

 Byron Buxton At The Plate

-- Buxton leads Minnesota in slugging percentage (.480) thanks to two extra-base hits.
+- Buxton has 10 hits, which leads Minnesota hitters this season, while batting .333 with three extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 24th, his on-base percentage ranks 46th, and he is 81st in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 41st, his on-base percentage ranks 68th, and he is 47th in the league in slugging.

-- Buxton has picked up a hit in 83.3% of his six games this year, with multiple hits in 66.7% of those games.
+- Buxton has picked up a hit in 85.7% of his seven games this season, with multiple hits in 57.1% of those games.

+- He has hit a home run in one of seven games, and in 3.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.